 - If it sits on top of the wood, you have to wait a bit longer.
 Think about it for a moment.
 If water sits on top of the wood, how is stain supposed to soak into it?

-- If water soaks in, you’re good to go!
-Stain will be able to penetrate the wood and protect it from the elements.
+- If the water soaks in, you’re good to go!
+The stain will be able to penetrate the wood and protect it from the elements.

 - Electric Sander and Sandpaper